Dwafsigil/JagCoach/README.md

 #  JagCoach UI - Team 2

+Our project aims to provide AI-generated feedback for presentations with the goal of improvement.

-The current code can output transcripts, audio analyses, and AI feedback.
-As of now, the frontend and backend must be manually run separately in two different terminals.
+As of now, the frontend and backend must be run separately.

 ## Installation Steps

-Clone the repository
+### Clone the repository

-git clone --branch milestone1-branch --single-branch https://github.com/Dwafsigil/JagCoach.git
+git clone --branch milestone3-branch --single-branch https://github.com/Dwafsigil/JagCoach.git

-cd JagCoach
+### Set up Environment and Dependencies

+"python -m venv venv" (Create environment)

+"source venv/bin/activate" (Ensure environment is always up when running frontend and backend.)

+"pip install -r requirements.txt" (Install dependencies)

 ### Frontend
 1. cd src/frontend
 2. npm install
 3. npm start

 ### Backend
 1. cd src/backend
-2. Make sure python3 is installed
-3. Set up the environment and dependencies.
-(To set up the environment, run "python -m venv venv".
-To activate the environment, run ".\venv\Scripts\Activate".
-Then install all dependencies, "pip install -r requirements.txt".)
-4. Run the backend, "python app.py"
+2. Run the backend, "python3 app.py"

->>>>>>> jagcoachtest/main
+### How to Use the Application
+1. Create an account
+2. Log in to the account
+3. Upload a video to be analyzed.
+Providing a rubric is optional.
+4. Click analyze, then view results.